Referd Developers Guide

 /integrations/event

 The event APIs help you record any actions your user performs, along with any properties or metadata that describe the action.
-For further elaboration on events, check this article in our Help Center.
+For further elaboration on events, check this in our Help Center.

 Each action is known as an event.
 Each event has a name, like place_order, and metadata, for example a place_order event might have properties like amount or source.
 Calling events is one of the first steps to getting started with Referd.